BYD Company: Facilities

 BYD has many production bases, including three locations in Shenzhen (one of which is on the 'BYD Road' (比亚迪路 (比亞迪路, Bǐyàdí Lù)) in Pingshan District, Shenzhen), as well as sites in Huizhou, Shanxi, and Shanghai.
 The first plant of the company in India was opened in Chennai.

 BYD's automotive business operates an extensive network of vehicle manufacturing facilities across China, encompassing both wholly owned plants and subsidiaries.
-Its major production centers include the Xi’an plant in Xi'an, Shaanxi with a capacity of 900,000 vehicles annually and the Hefei plant in Changfeng, Hefei, Anhui with 1.32 million vehicles per year.
+Its major production centers include the Xi'an plant in Xi'an, Shaanxi with a capacity of 900,000 vehicles annually and the Hefei plant in Changfeng, Hefei, Anhui with 1.32 million vehicles per year.
 Additional large-scale facilities are located in Changsha, Hunan; Shenzhen, Guangdong; Changzhou, Jiangsu, Zhengzhou, Henan, and Jinan, Shandong, contributing to the production of passenger vehicles, and additionally key components such as engines, traction motors, and battery systems.
 BYD also runs specialized branches focused on electric buses in various cities including Dalian, Guilin, and Wuhan, and produces special-purpose electric vehicles and commercial trucks at other dedicated sites.
 As of 2024, BYD's annual vehicle production capacity in China has reached 5.82 million vehicles.
 Additionally, BYD has expanded its automotive manufacturing footprint beyond China, such as in Thailand, Indonesia, Uzbekistan, Brazil, Hungary, and Turkey.

 The company also operates photovoltaic module (solar panel) Bloomberg New Energy Finance Tier 1 manufacturing plant in Beijing, an R&D center and nascent automobile assembly line in Shenzhen, and an R&D center in Shanghai.
 In 2020, BYD built a new facility in Chongqing, China for producing its blade battery, which are considered to be the safest EV batteries.

 In Brazil, it opened its first facility 2015 for the production of electric buses.
 In April 2017, it inaugurated its second plant for photovoltaic modules.
 In 2020, BYD opened its third manufacturing plant in the country in Manaus, specifically for lithium iron phosphate batteries, for use in electric buses.
 It is developing facilities in Campinas and Camaçari, the latter slated to begin producing 150,000 passenger vehicles annually from 2025.

 In Southeast Asia, BYD is setting up production lines in Cambodia, Indonesia, and Thailand, with capacities ranging from 10,000 to 150,000 vehicles per year.
-In Europe, BYD has two electric bus assembly facilities in Europe in Komarom, Hungary and Beauvais, France.
+In Europe, BYD has two electric bus assembly facilities in Europe in Komárom, Hungary and Beauvais, France.
 It plans to open a passenger vehicle plant in Szeged, Hungary by 2026, as well as another in Manisa, Turkey.

 BYD also operates an electric bus manufacturing plant in Lancaster, California, near Los Angeles, since 2014.
 In 2019, a bus plant opened in Newmarket, Ontario to handle orders in Canada.

 Corporate affairs

 Business trends

-The key trends of BYD are (as at the financial year ending 31 December):
+The key trends of BYD are (as of the financial year ending 31 December):